guilhas07/BestGC-Software/README.md

 pid: Process ID.
 PID of the running user’s application.
 run-best-gc: a boolean value(true / false) to define if the user need to his/her application to run automatically by BestGC with the suggested GC;default is true.

+As an output, BestGC reports if a user's application is CPU-intensive or not.
+Also it reports the average CPU core engaged by the user's application also the maximum heap used by the application.